 How many applicants get selected per year?

-The Emergency Medicine Training Program welcomed 147 new applicants in 2021, although the number of trainees selected per year varies.
-As of 2019, there are 2279 specialists practising in Australia with 250 new trainees.
+The Emergency Medicine Training Program welcomed 67 new applicants in 2022, although the number of trainees selected per year varies.
+As of 2023, there are 2488 specialists practising in Australia.

 What is it like living in North Queensland